HADASKAHANA1/YOUTUBE/README.md

 2. Install Dependencies
 After cloning the repository, navigate to the project directory and run the following command in the terminal to install all the necessary dependencies: npm install

+3. install mongo: npm install mongoose

-3. Initialize the app using the command : node addDefaultData.js
+4. Initialize the app using the command : node addDefaultData.js

-4. Run the Server
+5. Run the Server
 Before running the React project, you need to start the server that connects to MongoDB: node app.js

-5. Run the Project
+6. Run the Project

     a.
 Run the following commands in the terminal: